-TENANCY & RENT INFORMATION
+TENANCY AND RENT INFORMATION

-RENT BOOK & LEASE INFORMATION
+RENT BOOK AND LEASE INFORMATION

-Under law, your landlord must provide a tenant with a rent book or a lease.
+Your landlord must provide you with a rent book or a lease.
 This is used to record all rent, deposit, and other payments made by you.
-The rent book or lease should contain other useful information on the tenancy including an inventory list (pages 20 & 21) of all items provided as part of the tenancy, your details and the name, address and contact details of your landlord and their agent if they have one.
+The rent book or lease should contain other useful information on the tenancy including an inventory list of all items provided as part of the tenancy, your details and the name, address and contact details of your landlord and their agent if they have one.